Chapter 22 – Mother and child

-“Introduce yourself, guys,” he said to the children.
+“Introduce yourself, guys,” Marcella said to the children.

-“Sarah,” the older girl said.
-She looked about eight.
+“Sarah,” the girl said.
+She looked about eleven.
 “I don’t want to go to bed.
 Can I have a potsticker?”

 “Not.”
-Marcella took their hands firmly.
-“I have plans for tonight, and we’re going upstairs now.”
+Marcella said firmly.
+“I have plans for tonight, and you’re going upstairs now.
+Good night everyone.”

 After they left.
 Callie said, “We’re so glad to have Marcella.
 I used to worry we’d no longer be able to afford her help.”

 Marion nodded.
-“Marcella is taking a year off between high school and college and agreed to be our nanny”.
+“Marcella is taking a year off between high school and college and agreed to help us out”.

-“She was our babysitter in high school,” Callie said.
+“She was our sitter in high school,” Callie said.